Supreme Court of Canada: History

 The authority to establish a national appeal court dated back to the creation of the Province of Canada in 1840, but the power remained unused.
 When the British North America Act, 1867, (Note: In 1982, the British North America Act, 1867 was renamed the Constitution Act, 1867.) was finalized, section 101 provided Parliament may create a general court of appeal.
 Prime Minister John A. Macdonald introduced two bills to establish the supreme court in 1869 and 1870, however, both were withdrawn.

 During the 1874 federal election, Alexander Mackenzie's Liberals included the creation of a central court of appeal as part of their campaign platform.
-Minister of Justice Télésphore Fournier introduced the The Supreme and Exchequer Court Act, which passed on April 8, 1875, with bipartisan support.
+Minister of Justice Télésphore Fournier introduced The Supreme and Exchequer Court Act, which passed on April 8, 1875, with bipartisan support.
 The Act simultaneously established both the Supreme Court and the Exchequer Court.

-However, prior to 1949, the Supreme Court did not constitute the court of last resort: litigants could appeal the Court's decisions to the Judicial Committee of the Privy Council in London.
+However, prior to 1949, the Supreme Court did not constitute the court of last resort as litigants could appeal the Court's decisions to the Judicial Committee of the Privy Council in London.
 Some cases could bypass the Supreme Court and go directly to the Judicial Committee from the provincial courts of appeal.
 The Supreme Court formally became the court of last resort for criminal appeals in 1933 and for all other appeals in 1949.
-Cases that were begun prior to those dates remained appealable to the Judicial Committee, and the last case on appeal from the Supreme Court of Canada was not decided until 1959.
+Cases that were begun prior to those dates remained appealable to the Judicial Committee, and the last case on appeal from the Supreme Court was not decided until 1959.